bhavith07/StartForgeAI/README.md

-This contains frontend and backend
+This contains frontend and backend.
+Next we are going to integrate gemini api with this so it would respond perfectly